 Diversified crop rotations can have many benefits, especially with insect and disease management.
 A two- or three-year break between canola crops will significantly reduce viable spore counts for clubroot and blackleg in particular, making rotation an import step in managing these diseases.
 Rotation can also improve crop yields, increase soil organic carbon and reduce selection for weed resistance.
 Growers striving for diversity will include cereals, pulses, and oilseeds in their rotations.
-Some will also add perennial hay crops.
+Some will also add perennial crops.

-Important tips for best management
+Important tips for crop rotation

 Have at least one year, preferably two or three years, between canola crops.
 Canola seeded into canola stubble yields an average of 10 per cent to 20 per cent less than canola seeded into cereal or pulse stubble.
 In a rotation that has canola every second year, growers should increase the level of pest management diversity by using different modes of action for weed, disease and insect control.
 Fields with a short interval between canola crops should be scouted more frequently and intensively for pests and other rotation related issues.
 Keep accurate records to identify any trends towards increasing problems that may indicate a need to decrease canola frequency in the rotation.

-Rotation impacts on yield
+Crop rotation impacts on yield

 Canola seeded into canola stubble yields 10 per cent to 20 per cent less, in general, than canola seeded into cereal or pulse stubble.
 Farmer-reported yield data from provincial crop insurance records demonstrate this clearly and consistently in Alberta, Saskatchewan and Manitoba.